 In the high-speed, complex highway environment, lane-changing skills are very important.
-Have your teen spend several miles practicing the lane-changing and passing skills previously learned in “Skill ten: multi-lane roads,” until they are comfortable performing them at highway speeds.
+Have your teen spend lots of time practicing the lane-changing and passing skills previously learned in “Skill ten: multi-lane roads,” until they are comfortable performing them at highway speeds.

 Remind your teen to: